GiuliaRibeiro/GiuliaRibeiro.github.io/README.md

 - **Data visualization** for genomics insights.
 - Research on **machine learning applications** in biological data.

+## Case Studies and Projects
+I plan to share the works and case studies that I create on this platform.
+Here is a current case study:

+- **Case Study 1: Cyclistic Bike-Share Analysis**
+  - This study focuses on exploring the differences in bike usage patterns between casual riders and annual members.
+Using a data analysis process that includes asking questions, preparing, processing, analyzing, and sharing data, the study provides actionable insights for improving marketing strategies and increasing annual memberships.

 ## Get in Touch
 I’m always excited to collaborate on projects merging biology and data science, as well as exploring opportunities in data analysis.
 Let’s connect!